xiaolongw1223/academic-web/content/authors/admin/_index.md

 highlight_name: true
 ---

-# I am a geoscience enthusiast interested in integrated Earth modeling and uncertainty analysis.
+### I am a geoscience enthusiast interested in integrated Earth modeling and uncertainty analysis.

+### I am pursuing my Ph.D. degree in geophysics advised by Dr. [Jiajia Sun](https://sites.google.com/view/jiajiasun) at University of Houston.

 <!-- I am pursuing my Ph.D. degree in geophysics advised by Dr. [Jiajia Sun](https://sites.google.com/view/jiajiasun) in the [Department of Earth and Atmospheric Sciences](https://uh.edu/nsm/earth-atmospheric/) at University of Houston.
 I obtained my M.S. in geology in 2018 at [Northwest University](https://www.nwu.edu.cn/), Xi'an, China, and B.S. in geophysics in 2015 at [China University of Geosciences](https://www.cugb.edu.cn/) in Beijing.